IMAC-projects/unity_ml_dataset/README.md

 B) Shader Replacement

 - [ ] Look for documentation on RenderType (seems to be only a keyword in some JSON data), find out under which category do UI elements generally fall.
+- [ ] Render 3D Motion Vectors with a specific Material, with the previous vertex positions given as Property blocks!

 C) Command Buffers